aquamacs-emacs/aquamacs-web-site/index.md

-This is a placeholder for the github-pages publishing of the new web site.
+This is an edited placeholder for the github-pages publishing of the new web site.